-There is also another technology which is called as Droplet Based Microfluidics.
-So, what you can do?
-Basically you take small droplets, you arrange for small droplets and these droplets will go and sit on hot spots on the electronic device and absorb heat from that hot spot.
-So, it is very interesting to design the movement of droplets so that they can move in an optimal path.
-And in the shortest time they go and sit on the right hot spot and take away heat from that hot spot.
+There is also another technology which is called as droplet based micro fluidics.
+So, what you can do basically you take small droplets, you arrange for small droplets and these droplets will go and sit on hotspots on the electronic device and absorb heat from that hotspot.
+And so it is very interesting to design the movement of droplets, so that they can move in an optimal path and in the shortest time they go and sit on the right hotspot, and take away heat from that hotspot.

-We have to understand that fluid dynamics is so interdisciplinary as a subject that it is not a subject just within the jurisdiction of mechanical engineering, chemical engineering, aerospace engineering, civil engineering like that.
-If you are interested to design an optimal path and make chips for transmission of the droplet according to that optimal path design then you require to interface with electrical engineers and computer scientists.
+We have to understand that fluid dynamics is so interdisciplinary as a subject that it is not a subject just within the jurisdiction of mechanical engineering, chemical engineering, aerospace engineering, civil engineering like that if you are interested to design an optimal path and make chips for transmission of the droplet according to that optimal path design, then you require to interface with electrical engineers and computer scientists.
 So, it is really emerging as an interdisciplinary subject.

-Now, I will give you a couple of; sorry, I will give you a couple of more interesting applications and these applications essentially deal with a health care engineering.
-Now what is health care engineering?
-Health care engineering is an interface of health care with engineering.
+Now, I will give you couple of more I will give you a couple of sorry, I will give you a couple of more interesting applications and these applications essentially deal with health care engineering.
+Now, what is health care engineering?
+Health care engineering is an interface of healthcare with engineering.
 And let us see that how fluid mechanics plays a role towards that.

 So, in health care engineering many times what we require is rapid diagnosis of a disease.
-And this is a classical problem; it is a problem relevant in many countries especially in the underdeveloped countries.
-That let us say that a person is suspected to have a certain disease.
-Now the person cannot go to a pathological laboratory, because he or she does not have access to high class pathological laboratories.
-So, it takes time to take the blood sample, let us say as an example and that blood sample is tested in a sophisticated laboratory.
-By that time the result of that test comes and it is quite expensive to get the result of the test, this time consuming.
-And by the time the result of the test comes the patient may be under very serious condition.
+And this is a classical problem it is a problem relevant in many countries, especially in the underdeveloped countries that you know that let us say that a person is suspected to have a certain disease.
+Now, the person cannot go to a pathological laboratory, because he or she does not have access to high class pathological laboratories.

+So, it takes time to take the blood sample let us say as an example and that blood sample is tested in a sophisticated laboratory by that time the result of that test comes and it is quite expensive to get the result of the test; at this time consuming and by the time the result of the test comes the patient may be under very serious condition.

-As an alternative one can go for various technologies.
-So, one can have small devices which are called as lab-on-a-chip or a device which is like a rotating disk that is called as lab-on-a-CD.
-It is like the compact disc for external data storage in a computer.
-So, what we can do is, you can have micro channels or small channels are cut in the disk and you put a droplet of blood, just a small droplet of blood not a huge volume of blood drawn from the patient.
-And then you spin the disc in a small motor and that is the portable system so that can be taken to the patient itself this is called a point of care way of handling medical diagnostics.
+So, as an alternative one can go for various technology.
+So, one can have small devices which are called as lab on a chip or a device which is like a rotating disk that is called as lab-on-a-CD it is like the compact disk of for external data storage in a computer.
+So, what we can do is, you can have micro channels or small channels a cut in the disk and you put a droplet of blood, just a small droplet of blood not a huge volume of blood drawn from the patient.

-And then this blood sample is dropped, and then within the channels there are various reactants, and because of reactions there can be a for example change of color of the blood sample.
-And a particular change of color can give rise to the indication of a particular disease.
-Here fluid mechanics comes in a big way, because you need to have a proper design of what is the rotational speed of the compact disc for most efficient transport of the blood sample.
-So this is one example, there can be several other examples given.
+And then you spin the disk in a small motor and that is a portable system, so that can be taken to the patient itself this is called a point of care way of handling medical diagnostics.
+And then this blood sample is dropped, and then within the channels there are various reactants and because of reactions there can be for example, change of colour of the blood sample.

+And a particular change of colour can give rise to the indication of a particular disease.
+And here fluid mechanics comes in a big way, because you need to have a proper design of what is the rotational speed of the compact disk for most efficient transport of the blood sample.
+So, this is one example there can be several other examples given.